-Over the years, the lines between art, architecture, design, retail, and fashion have become increasingly blurred.
-As consumption remains a major theme in art theory, practice, and architecture, art displays continue to permeate public and commercial spaces, while retailers employ the most avant-garde designers.
+Over the years, the lines between art, architecture have become increasingly blurred at Longchamp New York Store.
+As consumption remains a major theme in art theory, practice, and architecture.
+Art displays continue to permeate public and commercial spaces, while retailers employ the most avant-garde designers.
 A store not only showcases products, but also the latest design trends.
-Nowhere is this more evident than in SoHo, New York, where Frank Gehry was hired to design the Issey Miyake store.
+Nowhere is this more evident than in SoHo, New York.
+Frank Gehry was hired to design the Issey Miyake store.
 The former SoHo site was transformed into an imposing Prada Epicentre.
-More recently, London-based designer Thomas Heatherwick designed a new store for the French brand Longchamp outlet, making his own aesthetic one of the many styles in the mix.
+More recently, London-based designer Thomas Heatherwick designed a new store for the French brand Longchamp outlet.
+His own aesthetic one of the many styles in the mix.

 The store is surrounded by a majestic opera house-style staircase, which best reflects its French chic.
 The stairs are like ribbons, flicking upward and forming ribbons again on the next step, creating a wave that draws you to the top, like a surfer on the crest of a wave.
 The rich, milk chocolate rubber flooring creates a soft, leathery feel, but even more surprising is the glass railing.
 Using the same aerospace technology used in the development of airplane windshields, this balustrade can be dented or creased.